 Some of us talk about ending racism as if it lives on the corner of Wiltshire and 4th Street in Anytown, USA and we can go grab it and talk some sense into it or threaten it into complying with our demands.
 But racism or any of the isms are not entities that we can intimidate or encourage into submission.
 They are beliefs or thoughts that one repeats to themselves until they are essentially embodying what they think.
 That’s true for all of us.
 We then pass those thoughts on to others and that is largely why these isms cannot die.
 They can only be transformed into higher ways of engaging the world.

 People subscribe to isms because they are trying to establish some type of order to the perceived universe.
 Like language, isms contain concepts that enable people to navigate their world.
 Largely, it is a survival thing.
 They’re scared.
-Isms functions as life support systems and language is used to justify their usage.
-Have you ever tried to convince a frightened person?
+Isms function as life support systems and language is used to justify their usage.
+Have you ever tried to convince a frightened person that they have nothing to fear?
 Can anyone convince you of an alternative position when you are frightened?
 So there we have it.
 So now what?

 Stephen Covey taught that humans can’t just stop a habit.
 We have to replace it with a better habit.
 This might sound crazy, but most of us have the habit of trying to survive.
 We live in perpetual fear because we think that there is always a threat around the corner trying to take something from us–whether tangible or intangible–and we fear that we cannot live without that thing.
 This “survival habit” ensures that we will feel compelled to continually justify whatever we think will keep us safe.